gaehlerm/SoftwareEngineering/README.md

 ## Data classes and structs

 The C programming language was specified well before object-oriented programming was developed.
-It doesn’t support classes, but it has something very similar: structs.
+It doesn’t support classes, but it has something similar: structs.
 It is about the same as a dataclass in python.
 A struct is a user defined object that contains all kind of different variables.
 It is also possible to nest structs into each other.
 Structs are extremely useful as they allow us to store different data together inside a single object.
 It’s like a toolbox.
 In theory you may also store functions within a struct, though this is generally not done, at least not in C++.
 For storing variables and functions at the same time, we have classes.

 An example of a dataclass:
 ```py